Fort Howard, Wisconsin

 Fort Howard was a city in Brown County, Wisconsin, United States.
 It was first incorporated as a "borough" of 664 acres on October 13, 1856.
 As the result of a referendum on the union of the two cities held on April 2, 1895, the city was entirely annexed to the City of Green Bay and ceased to exist.

+Etymology

 The city took its name from nearby Fort Howard.

 Mayors

 Fort Howard had nine mayors in its 22 years as a city.